syroegkin/swagger-markdown/examples/instagram.md

 | ---- | ----------- | ------ |
 | 200 | OK | { **"data"**: [ [MiniProfile](#miniprofile) ] } |

+## Relationships
+Relationships are expressed using the following terms:

+**outgoing_status**: Your relationship to the user.
+Can be "follows", "requested", "none".
+**incoming_status**: A user's relationship to you.
+Can be "followed_by", "requested_by", "blocked_by_you", "none".

 ### /users/{user-id}/follows

 #### GET